turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 #### Posting data from the Primary App

-Add this bit of code to the RatingRepository class:
+Add this bit of code to the RatingsRepository class:

 ```ruby
 def post(endpoint, params)